 The seal is around a flexible package that is internally pressurized and enclosed with restraining plates.
-This burst test will increase pressure of the package until the seal bursts.
-The restraining plates serve to stabilize the product and ensure that pressure is distributed evenly.
+This burst test will increase the pressure of the package until the seal bursts.
+Restraining plates serve to stabilize the product and ensure that pressure is distributed evenly.

 This test indicated tendencies for seal failure when the package is exposed to different pressures.
 In the field, pressure differentials are common during sterilization and transportation.
 It is important to note that this test’s purpose is for the seal’s burst strength.

 Regardless, if this is not possible, the report should specify the conditions at the time of testing.
 It is recommended to mark the sample packages so that they are all positioned the same way for consistent testing.
 Begin inflating the package by increasing internal pressure until the package bursts as a result of pressurization.

 It is best if the test is conducted within the conditioned environment.
-However, if this is not possible, the report should specify the conditions at the time of testing.
+If this is not possible, the report should specify the conditions at the time of testing.
 Begin inflating the package by increasing internal pressure until the package bursts as a result of pressurization.

 The packages should be inspected to identify where the rupture occurred.
 If the rupture occurred in a place other than the seal, the test sample may be voided.
 The testing laboratory will write a comprehensive report that follows the guidelines provided by ASTM F2054.

-Our package testing engineers are experienced and have thorough knowledge of industry standards.
+Our package testing engineers are experienced and have a thorough knowledge of industry standards.
 They are prepared to guide you through the transit testing process.
 Let’s get started!
 Request a quote or contact us at (724) 657-9940.

 For more referenced ASTM standards and similar testing, please follow the links below: